junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 >
 > Dean/Amy gets sent to cellar where Rory was

 It's not the first time Dean get flied around in a wing-trip, but this is certainly the top five most unpleasant journey.
-He doesn't remember the other times being so dizzy and nauseous.
+He doesn't remember the other times being so rocky and nauseous.
 Even worse than the crash landing in the Tardis the very same afternoon earlier.

 The color and lights are muffled into a big kaleidoscope around him, spinning in speed higher than his eyes and brain can possibly process.
 He really should have closed his eyes.